There aren’t many Windows laptops with 3:2 displays out there, and this is the niche Acer aims-for with their 2020 Swift 3 SF313-52 model.

 The 3:2 screen is its major selling point, an excellent option for productivity in general or for a computer you’re using for school/work.
 Furthermore, the format is backed out by the bright and punchy panel.

 Screen aside, this Swift is well built and light-weight, even lighter than some of the higher-tier options out there, thanks to its magnesium chassis.
 It’s also a practical computer with a 180-degree screen, full-size ports, and no sharp edges.
 Finally, with IceLake hardware on board, it’s snappy and capable enough for everyday multitasking, runs cool and quiet, and the 56 Wh battery ensures fair battery life, even with the toll taken by the higher-resolution display.

-On the other hand, inputs are not amazing on this laptop, and I wasn’t happy with the typing experience or the clunky clickpad.
+On the other hand, the screen flickering is a significant issue here, and inputs are not amazing on this laptop, as I wasn’t happy with the typing experience or the clunky clickpad.
 Furthermore, audio is tinny and the screen is glossy, although it doesn’t support touch.
-For some, these could deal-breakers.
+For some, these could also be deal-breakers.

 Finally, the excellent pricing further adds to this product’s overall value, and I feel many will be able to look at the greater picture and get past its quirks, which is why the Swift 3 SF313-52 gets our recommendation and a high-score in this review.
 I wouldn’t necessarily go with an Nvidia MX variant, though, those might struggle with this sort of design and thermal module, so at least look for more detailed reviews before deciding if the gains in gaming performance would be worth it this product.